Create a stylish Spring bedroom

 Emma’s style tip: Add interest and personality to a scheme by taking a more eclectic approach.
 Rather than adhering to the rules of three, mix and match your wall art for a less staged, more organic look and feel.

 Shapely furniture is a great way to make a statement, especially in a room that lacks any personality or architectural features such as exposed walls or beams.
 Try juxtaposing different wood and brass textures with unusual furniture shapes for a striking and elegant contemporary bedroom design.

 Emma’s style tip: Just because you’ve gone shapely, it doesn’t mean you need to tone down the rest of the room.
 An oversized headboard upholstered in a standout fabric can look great with patterned wallpaper and accessories in contrasting colours, textures and shapes.

 The trend to connect with nature shows no abating as it spills over into everything from wallpaper prints to fabric patterns this spring.
 Providing a refreshing antidote to our increasingly frenzied lives, the colour green also has a calming effect on the mind – hence why production studios have ‘green rooms’ to calm guests – making it a great colour choice for a relaxing bedroom.

 Emma’s style tip: Clusters of cacti and succulents in pots, hanging planters or terrariums can add style and vertical depth to a room, and look just as good fake or real.
-Head to Geo-fleur for some green-fingered inspiration or for faux fleurs, Abigail Ahern.
+Head to Fleurs for some green-fingered inspiration or for faux flowers, Abigail Ahern.